 A student's grades may be accessed through KSIS or by ordering an academic transcript.
 A paper copy of your grades will not automatically be mailed to you.
 For course-specific grading policies, please see the course syllabus provided by your instructor.

-If you realize you cannot complete your coursework by the end of the term in which you are enrolled, you have the option of submitting a formal petition to your instructor for a grade of incomplete.
+If you realize you cannot complete your coursework by the end of the term in which you are enrolled, you have the option of requesting a grade of incomplete from your instructor.
 View details about incompletes.

 Minimum enrollments are set for each course.
 Courses with low enrollments may be canceled.
 A full refund is given if a course is canceled.